tkzic/internet-sensors/README.md

 internet-sensors
 README.md
-March 24, 2013
+March 25, 2013

+A web version of this document (with pictures) can be found at: http://zerokidz.com/ideas/?p=5859

+---

 [note]: the wind forecast API from http://cordc.ucsd.edu appears to be broken.
 There's no data.
-I'm looking for an alternate (free) source of the same information - or another way to get the CORDC data.

-A web version of this document (with pictures) can be found at: http://zerokidz.com/ideas/?p=5859
+As a workaround, I have written a new pd patch and ruby script to use data from http://openweathermap.org (OWM) - So... until I get a chance to write up documentation, please make the following substitutions when running the 'wind' project:

+wind-open-forecast.rb replaces: wind-forecast.rb
+wind-open-machine.pd replaces: wind-machine.pd

+The API's are different - OWM gives a 7 day forecast with fewer data points, but it has worldwide data, more weather params, and after some tweaks...
+Actually the gust data sounds cool.
+And it defaults to Rumford, Maine when you start the server.

 ---
 overview: